iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 > When I open it, it says last checked 125 hours ago.
 If I go into google settings it says it checked this morning.
 Not sure which info to believe (I checked the App store and it appears i already have the update).<br> :date: __2020-12-04 14:30:19__

-> It is an okay app, but needs improvement.
-You shouldn't have to be around someone with Covid for 15 minutes or longer before the app detects a Covid positive person.
-The app should detect a Covid positive person close to you within 1 or 2 minutes, reducing your exposure time to the infected person.<br> :date: __2020-12-04 12:58:59__

-> The most recent (Nov 20) fix to address the complete lack of exposure checks has again stopped working.
-It checked for a day or two and now hasn't checked since November 29th.
-The worst part of that is that the record of exposure checks made by the app is hidden in settings>Google settings so most people probably assume it's just working, like I did.
-You can't easily tell unless you happen to go looking to make sure.
-But if it's not working, you're potentially exposed without knowing it.<br> :date: __2020-12-04 12:27:35__

-> Low database makes it ineffective.<br> :date: __2020-12-03 00:31:22__

-> Part 1: I had to fight to connect with real developers.
-No real tech support at that time.
-They seem to have broadened the phones it works on.
-But the underlying concept of privacy during a pandemic is completely misguided.
-Also - sick or worried people should NOT be expected to report positive results; only 5% remember to do so.
-App also assumes that we all have data plans and Bluetooth always on.
-Part 2: They've responded, and say we need to go online with the PHONE every day.
-They lack a grasp of the basic fact that not everyone has a data plan - so those who don't are being told to go to a wifi zone (maybe indoors) every day - even though in a pandemic we should be staying OUT of public places as much as possible.
-I really wanted to participate in this app, but when only 5% of those who have it actually use it properly, it is almost a total technology and public health failure.
-I see the lost potential of masks (a simple partial solution) and an app (a complex partial solution) being a combined failure of public health.<br> :date: __2020-12-02 23:46:36__

-> Where can I find if and how many exposure checks the app has done?
-People are mentioning this but there's no settings within the app?
-Because I was with a friend who tested positive and sent her info thru the app and I got nothing!<br> :date: __2020-11-30 17:32:59__

 #### 1-star reviews